WA Government Architecture Decision Records

 | API | Restish | API validation per ADR 003 | Optional |

-Development Environment
+Execution Environment

 - Use devcontainer-base for standardised tooling

-- Use Railpack and Docker Bake to define and standardise build processes
+- Use Docker Bake to standardise builds

 - Use Justfiles for task automation